 If you live or operate a business in a region prone to hurricanes or tropical storms, taking the time to prepare before a weather event can mean the difference between a short repair process and paying thousands of dollars in damages out-of-pocket.

 Making Your Property Storm-Resistant

 A home or storefront with storm-resistant features is not only more likely to weather a hurricane with minimal damages, but you may also get additional benefits, such as lower windstorm and flood insurance rates.

 Even if your property wasn't certified, you can still get an inspector to review your home's storm damage mitigation features and make recommendations.
 Getting an inspection can be free in some states, such as Florida and Texas.
-You can also ask your insurer for recommendations, which they'll be happy to offer since it reduces their own risk.
+You can also ask your insurer for recommendations, which it will be happy to offer since it reduces the company’s own risk.

 Common Storm Mitigation Features